-The Vintage Farm Campus was added as a CF location in 2017, after an anonymous donor gifted a 103-acre hobby farm to the college.
+The Vintage Farm Campus was added as a CF location in 2017, after an anonymous donor gifted the 103-acre hobby farm to the college.
 The beautiful site, just a few miles from the Ocala Campus, serves as a learning lab for students in Equine Studies and Agribusiness programs.

 In recent years, the college has renovated several key buildings and added others that have changed the face of the Ocala Campus.
 The Ewers Century Center and Webber Center Gallery serve students and the community.
-Renovations to the C. Farris Bryant Student Union and the Charles R. Dassance Fine Arts Center have provided state-of-the-art technology and studentfriendly facilities.
+Renovations to the C. Farris Bryant Student Union, Stearns Learning Resources Center, Health Sciences Simulation Center and the Charles R. Dassance Fine Arts Center have provided state-of-the-art technology and studentfriendly facilities.
 The oldest building at the college was renamed Founders Hall in 2007 and re-opened in 2009 after extensive remodeling.